bytabo-digialcrew/wordpress-boilerplate/README.md

 For fast project setup

 ### 1. Download
-- Download repo and delete .git folder
+- create a new empty GIT repo, clone it
-- create a new empty GIT repo, clone it and move all boilerplate contents (without .git folder) into it
+- Download repo as ZIP and move into repository
 - do an initial commit
 - do a "npm install"